MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L01_Deploy_host_pools_and_session_hosts_with_the_Azure_portal_ADDS.md

 1. Back on the **Application groups** tab of the **Create a workspace** blade, select **Review + create**.
 1. On the **Review + create** tab of the **Create a workspace** blade, select **Create**.

-### Exercise 2: Validate Azure Windows Virtual Desktop environment
+### Exercise 2: Validate Azure Virtual Desktop environment

 The main tasks for this exercise are as follows:

 1. Install Microsoft Remote Desktop client (MSRDC) on a Windows 10 computer
-1. Subscribe to a Windows Virtual Desktop workspace
+1. Subscribe to a Azure Virtual Desktop workspace
-1. Test Windows Virtual Desktop apps
+1. Test Azure Virtual Desktop apps

 #### Task 1: Install Microsoft Remote Desktop client (MSRDC) on a Windows 10 computer